bodhimindwellness/bodhimindwellness.github.io/_posts/2024-10-01-Green-Tara-Retreat-August-1-3-2025.markdown

 We will have an introduction to Buddhist philosophy, learn a simple Green Tara practice, enjoy creative activities, connect with the 5 elements of Nature and Existence.

-Join our wellness (yoga, meditation, life coaching) retreat happening prior to this one at the same location.
-See]
+Join our Dharani Wellness Retreat (yoga, meditation, life coaching) happening prior to this one at the same location.
+[See other retreats](https://bodhimindwellness.com/)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dMxOKI2hEdk?autoplay=1&mute=1&loop=1&playlist=dMxOKI2hEdk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>